Ellianto/10xers_test/README.md

 # 10xers Demo Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and created as an assessment entry for the 10xers assessment test.
-It uses the Bootstrap UI Framework Components sourced from ```react-boostrap``` library.
+It uses the Bootstrap UI Framework Components sourced from ```react-bootstrap``` library.

 The built project is hosted with Firebase Hosting [here](https://xers-demo.web.app/).